realworldocaml/book/en/08a-objects.md

 - : int = 15
 ```

-Note that the type for `average` uses the object type `< get : int;
-.. >`.
-The `..` are ellipsis, standing for any other methods.
-The
-type `< get : int; .. >` specifies an object that must have at least a
-`get` method, and possibly some others as well.
-If we try using the
+The potential extra parameters defined by the object are carefully
+tracked by the OCaml type checker.
+If we manually try and constrain
-exact type `< get : int >` for an object with more methods, type
+the  exact type `< get : int >` for an object with more methods, type
 inference will fail.

 ```ocaml